pirelaurent/cytographDB/public/docs/menuEdgesSelectHide.md

 ## Label

+**font + / -**  : act on edges in perimeter (selected edges if any , all otherwise)

 **show/hide**
-- Toggle edge labels of current perimeter (all visibles or selected edges only)
+- Toggle edge labels of current perimeter (selected edges if any , all otherwise)
 - Displays the foreign key name (common edges) or the trigger name (trigger impact edges)
-- font + / -  : act on edges in perimeter

 <img src="./img/edgeLabels.png" width="600px" />

+💡  *hover* gives more details

 ### label show *in 1->N edges per FK*